 - 2-3 tbsp extra virgin olive oil

-- 1 pinch sea salt and freshly ground white pepper
+- Pinch of sea salt and fresh ground white pepper

 - 1 tbsp balsamic glaze